Serbia–Somalia relations

-Somalia–Serbia relations are foreign relations between Somalia and Serbia.
-Both countries maintain diplomatic relations established between Somalia and SFR Yugoslavia, following Somali independence from Italy in the 1960s.
+Serbia and Somalia maintain diplomatic relations established between Somalia and SFR Yugoslavia in 1960, following Somalia's independence.
+From 1960 to 2006, Somalia maintained relations with the Socialist Federal Republic of Yugoslavia (SFRY) and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) or sole (FRY) legal successor.

+History

 Yugoslavia formerly had an embassy in Mogadishu, and there is archived correspondence between the Yugoslav embassies in Mogadishu and Addis Ababa, Ethiopia in 1975, regarding the relations between the Soviet Union, Ethiopia, and Somalia; a situation that became the Ogaden War shortly afterwards, in 1977.

-In early 2015, Serbia appointed its first ambassador to Somalia, Ivan Zivkovic (who was also ambassador to Kenya) since the Breakup of Yugoslavia and the Somali Civil War, both of which began in 1991.
-Zivkovic met with President Hassan Sheikh Mohamud in February, and received a warm welcome from the Somali government.
+In 2015, Serbia appointed its first ambassador to Somalia, since the breakup of Yugoslavia and the Somali Civil War, both of which began in 1991.
 Both parties announced plans for cooperation in the areas of development and vocational training for Somalia's youth, as well as agriculture, science, and health sectors.

-In September 2021, Somalia re-opened an embassy in Belgrade.
+In 2021, Somalia re-opened an embassy in Belgrade.